sniptt-official/snip/README.md

 *   Up to 100 URL shares per month
 *   1 additional Vault (up to 3 members)

-To increase limits and access more features, please email us at support@sniptt.com.
+To increase limits and access more features, please email us at <support@sniptt.com>.

-## FAQ

 ### Who can access my secrets?